cyber-dojo/cyber-dojo/README.md

 ![Domain model](dev/domain_model.png?raw=true "domain model")

 - - - -
-# Building your own cyber-dojo server from source
+# Building your own cyber-dojo services from source

 [Ensure docker is installed](http://blog.cyber-dojo.org/2017/09/running-your-own-cyber-dojo-server.html).
 If you are on a Windows/Mac note that these instructions specify to install Docker**Toolbox** (and <em>not</em> Docker for Windows/Mac).